BretFisher/udemy-docker-mastery/compose-assignment-2/README.md

 # Assignment: Compose For On-The-Fly Image Building and Multi-Container Testing

-Goal: You aren't doing development yet, you just want to test Drupal locally with a custom theme installed.
+Goal: This time imagine you're just wanting to learn Drupal's admin and GUI, or maybe you're a software tester and you need to test a new theme for Drupal.
+When configured properly, this will let you build a custom image and start everything with `docker compose up` including storing important db and config data in volumes so the site will remember your changes across Compose restarts.

 - Use the compose file you created in the last assignment (drupal and postgres) as a starting point.
-- You won't need any volumes for the drupal service, as we'll be building a custom image with theme inside it.
-- You WILL need a volume for postgres to keep your data across Compose restarts (see below).

 ## Dockerfile
 - First you need to build a custom Dockerfile in this directory, `FROM drupal:8.2`